Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 `uan_can_bond_slaves`

 : A list of the interfaces to use as the bond slave pair when `uan_can_setup` is true, `uan_nmn_bond` is true, and the Customer Access Network (CAN) is configured on the system.
 This variable is ignored if `uan_nmn_bond` is false.

-The interface names must be in a format which doesn't change between reboots of the node, such as `ens10f1` which is the second port of the NIC in slot 10.
+The interface names must be in a format which does not change between reboots of the node, such as `ens10f1` which is the second port of the NIC in slot 10.

 **NOTE:** `ens10f1` is typically the second port of the OCP 25Gb card and is used as one of the bond